-In part 2 of this 2 part Getting Started with Spatial Mic tutorial series, you will learn how to use the Spatial Mic Control app and Spatial Mic Converter plugin to help dial in the perfect recordings from Spatial Mic.
+In part 2 of this 2 part Getting Started with Spatial Mic USB tutorial series, you will learn how to use the Spatial Mic Control app and Spatial Mic Converter plugin to help dial in the perfect recordings from Spatial Mic USB.
 Finally, we’ll give some ideas on going further once you’ve mastered the basics.

-The Spatial Mic Control app provides remote manipulation of various hardware parameters on Spatial Mic.
+The Spatial Mic Control app provides remote manipulation of various hardware parameters on Spatial Mic USB.
 Spatial Mic Control communicates with the microphone through the same USB cable used to supply power and stream audio data.
-Spatial Mic Control replicates the hardware controls found on Spatial Mic itself and adds additional functionality.
+Spatial Mic Control replicates the hardware controls found on Spatial Mic USB itself and adds additional functionality.

 Spatial Mic Control provides the following functionality:

 Adjusts the gain of capsules before analog to digital conversion.
 Optimize mic gain so that the capsule signal is not clipping.
 Changes made to this control will be reflected in Mic Gain mode on the microphone itself.

 Rotating the control to the left increases the amount of live microphone signal in the headphone mix, while rotating the knob to the right increases the amount of stereo host playback in the mix.
 This adjustment only affects the stereo audio signal sent to the headphone output on Spatial Mic USB.
 Changes made to this control will be reflected in Mix mode on the microphone itself.

 Adjusted level of headphone signal present on microphone HP output.
 Changes made to this control will be reflected in HP mode on the microphone itself.

 Mutes the signal coming from microphone capsules.
 This button functions the same as long pressing the knob on the front of Spatial Mic USB.